Schumer wants NRA investigated for bankruptcy fraud

 Schumer, speaking to reporters Sunday, highlighted a $2 million advertising blitz the NRA announced in April, aimed at fighting gun control proposals, while the bankruptcy case was still pending.
 The organization said it was placing ads on TV and digital platforms, sending out mailers and holding town hall meetings in at least 12 states.

-In West Virginia, Schumer said, the organization spent $250,000 on TV ads encouraging people to call Sen. Joe Manchin, a Democrat, and tell him to reject Chipman's confirmation.
+In West Virginia, Schumer said, the organization spent $250,000 on TV ads encouraging people to call U.S. Sen. Joe Manchin, a Democrat, and tell him to reject Chipman’s confirmation.
+Chipman, a former ATF agent, has worked as a policy adviser at an organization that supports gun control.

 “The bottom line is the NRA shot itself in the foot when they declared bankruptcy and still have millions of dollars,” he said.